To Link Build or not Link Build – That is the Question!

-This will help improve your websites level of authority in a particular area.
+This will help improve the level of your website’s authority in a particular area.

 Sites that already have a lot of good links or sites that already have a great deal of authority will not benefit as much from spending more time building links compared to focusing on other SEO tactics.
 There is a certain amount of diminishing returns with link building where your ROI reduces with this technique.

 How do you know if your site has a strong enough backlink profile that you should invest time on other SEO concepts?
 The first step is to check your site’s Domain Authority.
 The DA is a numerical score that describes the relevance of a website within a specific industry or area.

 This score is a representation of a website’s rank strength and can be compared against other sites.

 There are a few useful tools which can be used to check Domain Authority:

 - MozBar – As Moz invented the DA scoring model, it makes sense they would have a tool available to check it.